spcorcor18/LPO-8852/README.md

 # LPO-8852: Regression II (Corcoran)

-## :star: Announcements (Fall 2021)
+## :star: Announcements (Fall 2022)

-1. Thanks for a great semester!
+1. Class begins on *Thursday August 25 from 2:35-3:50 pm* in Payne Hall 109.
+2. The Fall 2022 syllabus is now available in the "syllabi" folder.
+3. Use Calendly to schedule a 15 or 30 minute visit during office hours (Th 9-11 am): https://calendly.com/sean-p-corcoran
+4. For more information on using Github in this course, see https://github.com/spcorcor18/LPO-8852/blob/main/using%20github.md
-2. FYI: the Libraries' Digital Scholarship and Communications (DiSC) Office will be offering several series of free workshops and lessons to help you build your technical skills.
-There are beginner lessons in R using RStudio and Python using Jupyter notebooks.
-There is also an intermediate lesson series on data visualization using R and ggplot.
-For those interested in GitHub, there is a hands-on series on building a free website using the GitHub Pages system.
-A workshop series on a variety of topics related to GIS will also be offered, including introductions to both the ArcGIS and open-source QGIS systems.
-For more information including dates and registration information, visit the DiSC workshops page at https://www.library.vanderbilt.edu/disc/workshops/ .
+5. FYI: the Libraries' Digital Scholarship and Communications (DiSC) Office will offers free workshops and lessons to help you build your technical skills.
+There are introductions to R, Python, GIS, Github, and more.
+For more information including dates and registration information, visit the DiSC workshops page at https://www.library.vanderbilt.edu/disc/workshops/.